abidshariff/resume-optimizer/README.md

 ### Frontend Deployment

+#### Option 1: AWS Amplify

-The frontend is deployed automatically through AWS Amplify when changes are pushed to the Git repository.
+The frontend can be deployed automatically through AWS Amplify when changes are pushed to the Git repository.

 #### Environment Variables